How to enable and use the Slack integration

 Click the three dots in the top right corner of a message, and select Send to Slack.

 Each teammate will be prompted to link their Slack account the first time they do this.
 Then, they can add a comment and choose a destination channel or DM.
-When you're done, click Post to send your message to Slack.
+When you're done, click Send to send your message to Slack.

 Assign, archive, and move conversations from Slack